jeffboichuk/ice-marketing/midterm-project-outline.md

-The primary goal of this midterm project is to give you an opportunity to apply the skills you are learning in Marketing to a real-life situation, such that you end up turning consumer/customer data that you collect and that you will be given into [significant, actionable, interesting, novel, and broad insights][Colquitt and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this midterm project.
+The primary goal of this midterm project is to give you an opportunity to apply the skills you are learning in Marketing to a real-life situation, such that you end up turning consumer/customer data that you collect and that you will be given (see [here][given datasets]) into [significant, actionable, interesting, novel, and broad insights][Colquitt and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this midterm project.

 The more you engage in the marketing process that this project will require of you, the better you will become at generating, disseminating, and responding to